IMAGE-ET/wadorsOsirixplugin/README.md

 On purpose, we don't want concurrent downloads.

-We had to add the http header 'Accept: multipart/related;type=application/dicom' when the URL contains '/dcm4chee-arc/aets/'.' in order to specify http wado rest.
+We complete (rewrite) the wado rest urls and add the http header 'Accept: multipart/related;type=application/dicom'.
+We do so when the URL contains '/dcm4chee-arc/' y '/studies/'.

-There are in fact some more reason to rewrite the requests.
-For instance a wado-rs on study level may generate an unacceptably long stream.
-A nice workaround would be that the "re-writer" issue a qido at series level and then rewrite the wado into various series level wado-rs."